MetalOath/BCML-macOS-App/README.md

 Note that on Linux, you can simply run `bootstrap.sh` to perform these steps automatically unless you would like more control.

-## BCML macOS Integrated Application
+## BCML macOS Launcher

-The project has been restructured to make the macOS launcher the central component with BCML fully integrated into it.
-This creates a standalone macOS application that provides a complete BCML experience without requiring separate installation steps.
-The integrated approach offers:
+The BCML-macOS-Launcher is a simple, lightweight wrapper application that allows users to launch BCML directly from their Applications folder or Dock, without needing to use Terminal commands.
+This project streamlines the user experience for macOS users by:

-- A native macOS application experience with no Terminal knowledge required
+- Providing a native macOS application experience
-- One-click installation via DMG file
-- All required dependencies bundled within the application
-- Automatic environment configuration for optimal performance
-- Seamless updates through application replacement
+- Setting required environment variables automatically (including `QTWEBENGINE_DISABLE_SANDBOX=1`)
+- Ensuring a smooth integration with macOS
-- Visually appealing icon in your Dock and Applications folder
+- Offering a visually appealing icon in your Dock and Applications folder

-### Installation of BCML macOS App
+### Installation of macOS Launcher

 #### Method 1: Download and Install the Pre-built App